-The nervous system, which controls all bodily functions, is made up of neurons, each of which consists of a cell body and its long extension - the axon.
-And each axon is covered by a protective or insulating coating called myelin.
+The nervous system, which controls all bodily functions, is made up of neu-rons, each of which consists of a cell body and its long extension - the axon.
+And many axons are covered by a protective or insulating coating called myelin.
 The neurons are gathered into small- and large-sized bundles called nerves.